river34/experimental-gameplay-stealth/README.md

 # Light Stealer

-### Play now from my website: [WebGL](https://river34.github.io/experimental-gameplay-stealth/swebgl/index.html)
+### Play now from my website: [WebGL](http://riverliu.net/game/light-stealer-2017-03/)

 ### How to play

-  - Use WASD or Arrows to control the movement
+  - Use WASD or Arrows to move
-  - Use mouse to control the sight
+  - Use mouse to look around
   - Try to collect the lights without being seen by the guards